Species of Concern Across America: Find Your State

 New Mexico: Mexican Wolf

 The endangered Mexican wolf was all but eliminated from the wild in the United States by the mid-1970s, but in 1998, 11 captive Mexican wolves were reintroduced in eastern Arizona.
-As of 2020, there are some 87 wild Mexican wolves in New Mexico, which continue to face threats from human activities such as poaching and predator control.
+As of 2021, there are an estimated 114 wild Mexican wolves in New Mexico, which continue to face threats from human activities such as poaching and predator control.

 New York: Roseate Tern